 Definition:Protection against Sexual Exploitation and Abuse (PSEA) is the involvement of humanitarian workers in acts of sexual exploitation and abuse is a grave violation of their responsibility to do no harm and to protect people affected by crises and the project beneficiaries.

 Formation Process and Composition of Investigation Committee:

 - Investigation committee is comprised of minimum 3 and maximum 4 members;

-– 3 members comprising are normally be manager operations, respective project/ programme coordinator and field coordinator;
+- 3 members comprising are normally being manager operations, respective project/ programme coordinator and field coordinator;

 - CEO can suggest any additions considering the local context, magnitude of offense and the damages and any subject or linguistic specialist may be added based on her discretion;